Sales Tax Competitiveness

 In response to Wayfair, numerous groups have called for Congress to enact federal sales tax collection legislation to standardize sales tax collections across the states so that sellers can avoid a “regulatory free-for-all.”
 Any federal law would likely seek to minimize the number of taxing entities within a state and require state and local sales tax uniformity.

-Whether or not Congress is able to pass legislation, 43 of the 45 states and the District of Columbia that collect sales tax have laws in place that allow them to capture sales tax revenue from remote sales.
+Whether or not Congress is able to pass legislation, 43 of the 45 states that collect sales tax have laws in place that allow them to capture sales tax revenue from remote sales.
 Only two states, Missouri and Florida, are holdouts.

 Currently, Florida’s retailers are at a competitive disadvantage in 43 states because Florida’s retailers are paying those state and local sales taxes, while vendors from those states are not paying sales tax in Florida.
 Passing legislation ensures sales tax fairness for local retailers.

-This year, two bills have been filed for the 2021 Legislative Session and are currently making their way through committee meetings.
+Two bills have been filed for the upcoming 2020 session.
 The bills apply Florida’s sales and use tax laws to online/e-commerce sales from out-of-state retailers regardless of whether the entity has a physical presence within that state.
-If passed, the tax will take effect after July 1, 2021.
+If passed, the tax will take effect after July 1, 2020.